 - Compassionate and Supportive Care Throughout Your Journey

 What is a Hysterectomy?

-A hysterectomy is the surgical removal by Dr. Jain of all or part of a woman’s uterus.
+A hysterectomy is the surgical removal of all or part of a woman’s uterus.
 A partial hysterectomy is the removal of just part of the uterus, while a total hysterectomy involves the removal of the entire organ.
-As a gynecologist she is highly skilled and has over 25 years of experience in detecting the symptoms and signs that a woman might need a hysterectomy, and at performing the actual procedure with precision and care.
+Dr. Meenakshi Jain is highly skilled and has over 25 years of experience in detecting the symptoms and signs that a woman might need a hysterectomy, and at performing the actual procedure with precision and care.

 Why Would a Hysterectomy be Needed?